Protecting yourself and others

 The best way to prevent COVID-19 is to avoid being exposed.

 Ontario's Chief Medical Officer of Health strongly recommends that residents over the age of 70 should stay home and go out for solo exercise or essential needs.
-Where possible, get help on family and social supports as much as possible for essential needs.
+Where possible, rely on help from family and social supports as much as possible for essential needs.
 This also applies if you have a medical condition or a compromised immune system.

 Continue to take the following precautions:

-- Practice physical distancing while outside, and avoid crowds.
+- Practice physical distancing with everyone outside of your safe social circle and avoid crowds.

 - Avoid touching your eyes, mouth and nose as much as possible.

-- Avoid contact with people who are ill and their items.
+- Avoid contact with people who are sick and their items.

 - Cover your coughs and sneezes with a tissue.
 If you don't have a tissue, cough or sneeze into your upper sleeve or elbow, not your hands.
 Wash hands after coughing and sneezing.